 4.1 Under Regulation (EC) No 1393/2007 of the European Parliament and of the Council of 13 November 2007 on the service in the Member States of judicial and extrajudicial documents in civil or commercial matters, does the requested authority in this Member State on its own initiative, try and establish the whereabouts of the addressee of the documents to be served if the addressee no longer resides at the address known to the requesting authority?

-Under Portuguese law it is the duty of judicial officers to carry out, on their own initiative and without the need for a court order, all requisite steps to serve notice on a person.
+Under Portuguese law it is the duty of judicial officers to carry out on their own initiative all requisite steps to serve notice on a person.

-To this end, judicial officers consult information that is electronically available in other government departments in order to find out if there has been a change of residence and establish the current address of the person to be served.
-This constitutes the ‘own-initiative’ rule for measures to be taken for service.
+If they are unable to serve notice, judicial officers consult information that is electronically available in other government departments in order to find out if there has been a change of residence and establish the current address of the person to be served.

 The same rule applies in certain cases expressly provided for by law for the notification of the parties or their representatives.